 Vitamin D and its metabolites have a significant clinical role because of their interrelationship with calcium homeostasis and bone metabolism.
 Rickets due to vitamin D deficiency is now rare except in populations with unusually low sun exposure and lack of vitamin D in fortified foods.
 Subclinical vitamin D deficiency, as measured by low levels of 25OHD, has been described among adolescents [5,6] and the elderly [7,8], and may contribute to the development of osteoporosis and an increased risk of fractures and falls in the elderly.
 In addition to its role in calcium and bone homeostasis, vitamin D potentially regulates many other cellular functions.

-This topic review provides an overview of vitamin D. Other reviews discuss specific issues related to vitamin D. (See "Metabolism of vitamin D" and "Causes of vitamin D deficiency and resistance" and "Etiology and treatment of calcipenic rickets in children" and "Overview of rickets in children" and "Calcium and vitamin D supplementation in osteoporosis" and "Vitamin D and extraskeletal health" and "Treatment of vitamin D deficiency in adults".)
+This topic review provides an overview of vitamin D. Other reviews discuss specific issues related to vitamin D. (See "Metabolism of vitamin D" and "Causes of vitamin D deficiency and resistance" and "Etiology and treatment of calcipenic rickets in children" and "Overview of rickets in children" and "Calcium and vitamin D supplementation in osteoporosis" and "Vitamin D and extraskeletal health" and "Vitamin D deficiency in adults: Definition, clinical manifestations, and treatment".)

 Vitamin D, or calciferol, is a generic term and refers to a group of lipid soluble compounds with a four-ringed cholesterol backbone.